 An OD professional is supposed to facilitate change.
-This change involves ‘mindset change’ and ‘questioning deeply-held assumptions’.
+This change also involves ‘mindset change’ and ‘questioning deeply-held assumptions’.
 Again (with due respect to the ‘good press’ that ‘bottom up culture change’ enjoys), change often needs to begin 'at the top of the pyramid’ in business organizations because the role modeling behavior of the leaders is the most important factor that drives and sustains behavioral/culture change.
 So, one of the key requirements for OD professionals is to enable very senior people to change their mindsets and deeply held assumptions.Sometimes, these mindsets and assumptions are very change resistant – even to the extent of being funny.
 For example, once I was invited by a business leader to transform the mindsets of the leaders in his organization.
-During the diagnosis when it was becoming increasingly clear that he was a major contributor to the problem and that he would need to make significant changes to his pattern of behavior, he made himself unavailable for the intervention saying that he was very busy and that it was his team who needs to change.
+During the diagnosis when it was becoming increasingly clear that he was a major contributor to the problem and that he would need to make significant changes to his pattern of behavior, he made himself unavailable for the intervention saying that he was very busy and that it was his team members who needs to change.
 In another context, the HR head came to me and suggested that as the business leader can’t change his behavior (and as he won’t move out of the organization for the next few years), we need to train his team to enable them to work with him better.
 While it is an interesting idea ( to train the team to be better followers if the leader is immune to any leadership development efforts) it highlights two problems that are important for us here – the difficulty in getting the senior leaders to change and the high degree of fear that many of the HR leaders have when it comes to attempting any ‘change interventions on the business leaders’.
 Hence, OD professionals need to find ways to encourage business leaders to examine their decisions and their behavior/mindsets/deeply-held assumptions without offending them and without making the HR leaders too jittery.